JavaScript History: Why Does It So Popular For Web Development?

 It first became a weapon in (and hostage to) the browser war.
 It then caused a major division among standardizes - people who assumed that all the rules and mechanisms of the Web would be formed behind closed doors.
 At the same time, it became a breeding ground for a community of developers who created tools and changed them to suit their needs without waiting for instructions from above.

 As a result, JavaScript has become a "living standard" that shapes, expands, and builds community within organizations, marking a corporate U-turn toward developers, openness, and cooperation.
+For companies looking to stay ahead, it’s a great time to hire JavaScript coders to leverage the full potential of this evolving language.

 ECMAScript appearance